ADVERTISEMENT

 Thanks to the California Delete Act, the US may be on track to having better safeguards for its citizens’ data privacy.
-But with Washington DC having to face down aggressive big tech lobbying, a top-down solution at federal level still looks far away.
+But a federal solution still looks far away.

 "The best situation is to have a very robust federal privacy law.
 But it's very difficult in a dysfunctional Washington DC."